STEPHEN M. MULLINS

 DIRECTOR & C0-AUTHOR

 David Fastenau graduated from Iowa State University and holds an MBA from Santa Clara University.
 He is currently the director of marketing for a high tech firm in the Silicon Valley of Northern California.
 Fastenau’s passion for collecting character and Toby Jugs was spurred when he inherited a small collection of Royal Doulton jugs from his grandmother.
 With these jugs, he set out to learn as much about character and toby jugs as possible.
 His collection continues to grow, numbering over 800 character and toby jugs.
 Formerly publisher of Tobies to Tinies, a newsletter for the Toby and character jug enthusiast, he discontinued its publication to research and write Toby & Character Jugs of the 20th Century, his first collaboration with Steve Mullins.
 Fastenau also has spoken to Questers’ groups, provided references for articles and presented at Royal Doulton conventions.
-He lives with is wife, Michelle, and five children in Northern California.
+He lives with is wife, Michelle, on th Garden Island of Kauai.

 Louise Irvine is an established lecturer and writer with a special interest in nineteenth and twentieth century ceramics.
 A graduate in Fine Arts from Edinburgh University, she has written numerous books and articles about Royal Doulton wares and, in 1980, initiated the Royal Doulton International Collectors Club, where she edited and wrote for the quarterly magazine and produced many exhibitions.
 Irvine lives in London with her husband and son and travels extensively to lecture, organize collectors’ conventions and broadcast on ceramics in the U.S., the U.K. and other countries.
 She is regarded as one of the foremost authorities on Royal Doulton wares.